 One final maintenance tip: Handpresso recommends putting a drop or two of cooking oil on the shaft of the pump, to make sure it glides when you’re pressurizing the chamber before brewing.
 This also oils the internal O-rings, which helps keep them working properly (4).
 Compared to descaling an electric espresso machine, this is a piece of cake (which would go great with some espresso… sorry).

 Value for Money – 4.5/5

-With a lot of other portable espresso options priced over $200, it’s a relief to see a cheaper price tag on the Wild Hybrid.
+With a lot of other portable espresso options priced over $200 (such as the Flair, which we reviewed in detail here), it’s a relief to see a cheaper price tag on the Wild Hybrid.
 For travelers on a budget, this could be the optimal way to bring espresso to your fingertips without having to break the bank.

 Remember, though (especially campers): you will need gear to heat up your water on the go.
-If you’re a true camping connoisseur, I’d suggest buying a camping kettle and heating up your water over a fire.
+If you’re a true camping and coffee connoisseur, I’d suggest buying a camping kettle and heating up your water over a fire and make some nice pour over coffee.
 This option can be limiting, however.
 We’re also big fans of the Jet Boil, a device originally meant for backpackers, which takes up very little space and weighs next to nothing.